ybaryshnikova/extensions-meetup/helm-packaging/README.md

 #### install CRD before other resources
 For a CRD, the declaration must be registered before any resources of that CRDs kind(s) can be used.
-To achieve that put CRDs in `crd` folder.
+To achieve that put CRDs in `crds` folder.
 Helm will install them first.
 These CRDs are not templated, but will be installed by default when running a helm install for the chart.
 If the CRD already exists, it will be skipped with a warning.
 To skip the CRD installation step pass the --skip-crds flag.